Engineering · 5 MIN READ · BRYAN GERALDO · JAN 11, 2022 · TAGS: Cloud security / MDR / Tech tools

 Build?
 Cost of building a hunting program

-The hurdle that many orgs have to overcome is whether to buy or build a threat hunting program.
+The hurdle that many orgs have to overcome is whether to build or buy a threat hunting program.
 And if building, can the program be effectively implemented and managed on an ongoing basis?

 Let’s take a look at a few cost estimates associated with building a security operations centers (SOCs), closely aligned with similar figures outlined by Ponemon Institute in 2021.